kevgo/tricorder/README.md

 ### `tricorder ci`

-This command is meant for your CI pipeline.
+This command runs inside your CI pipeline.
-It fails if either:
+It ensures all code passes all checks, i.e. it fails if either:

-- a linter reports an unresolved issue, or
+- a linter reports an unresolved issue
 - some code is unformatted, i.e. a formatter would modify a file

 ### `tricorder init:claude`